lmb-freiburg/rohl/README.md

 * pandas

 ## Evaluation
-* Note the imagenet data directory should have the following structure:
+* Note: the imagenet data directory should have the following structure:
 ```
  imagenet
  └── train